 After his selection, Connolly bounced between the Lightning and their AHL affiliate, the Syracuse Crunch.
 While he looked great in Syracuse, it was unclear if that would translate to the NHL.

-At the 2015 trade deadline, the Lightning decided to move on from Connolly, dealing him to the Boston Bruins for two second-round draft picks.
-He would go on to play with the Bruins through the 2015-16 season, where he struggled with injury, before leaving the franchise and signing with the Washington Capitals.
+At the 2015 trade deadline, Tampa Bay moved on, dealing Connolly to the Boston Bruins for two second-round draft picks.
+He would go on to struggled with injury in Boston throughout the 2015-16 season, before leaving the franchise to sign with the Washington Capitals.

 In his three seasons with Washington, Connolly experienced his greatest NHL successes.
-He broke 20 goals, got consistent playing time and even won the 2018 Stanley Cup.
+He broke 20 goals scored, earned consistent playing time and even won the 2018 Stanley Cup.

-In the 2019 offseason, Connolly signed a four-year, $14 million contract with the Florida Panthers, where he looks to continue his legacy in the NHL just across the state from the team that drafted him.
+In the 2019 offseason, Connolly signed a four-year, $14 million contract with the Florida Panthers, where he looks to continue his career across the state from the team that drafted him.

 7. Jeff Skinner – Carolina Hurricanes

-Out of all the players taken early in the 2010 draft, Jeff Skinner may have been the hidden gem.
+Out of all the players taken early in 2010, Jeff Skinner is, arguably, the hidden gem.
 As the seventh-overall selection, Skinner made an immediate positive impact on the Hurricanes, posting 31 goals and 63 points en route to the 2011 Calder Memorial while being the youngest player to reach an All-Star game in NHL history.

-He followed up that rookie season with mostly consistent efforts, posting 20 goals six times in eight seasons in Carolina while breaking 60 points twice.
-While the Hurricanes weren’t the best team during that stretch of time, he still managed to provide scoring that the team needed to build upon.
+Skinner followed that rookie season with mostly consistent efforts, posting 20 goals six times in eight seasons in Carolina while breaking 60 points twice.
+While the Hurricanes weren’t the best team during that stretch of time, he still provided needed scoring for the franchise.

-In the 2018 offseason, after spending eight seasons with Carolina, Skinner was traded to the Buffalo Sabres for prospect Cliff Pu, a second-round pick in 2019 and a third-round selection in 2020.
-Skinner immediately rewarded the Sabres for acquiring him, posting 40 goals for the first time in his career in 2018-19.
+In the 2018 offseason, after spending eight seasons with Carolina, Skinner was traded to the Buffalo Sabres for prospect Cliff Pu, a second-round pick in 2019, and a third-round selection in 2020.
+Skinner immediately rewarded the Sabres, posting 40 goals for the first time in his career.

-After that breakout season, the Sabres rewarded Skinner with a massive eight-year, $72 million extension.
-While he hasn’t been able to live up to that pay raise in 2019-20, he will continue to be one of the franchise faces for the foreseeable future.
+With a breakout season under his belt, the Sabres signed Skinner to a massive eight-year, $72 million extension.
+While he hasn’t been able to live up to that pay raise so far, he will continue to be one of the franchise faces for the foreseeable future.

 8. Alexander Burmistrov – Atlanta Thrashers

 If Skinner was the gem of the top-10, then Alexander Burmistrov was the first real bust.
-As the eighth-overall selection by the now-defunct Atlanta Thrashers, Burmistrov was expected to immediately inject some needed offensive talent to the struggling franchise.
+As the eighth-overall selection by the then Atlanta Thrashers, Burmistrov was expected to inject some needed offensive talent to the struggling franchise.

 When the NHL lockout started in 2012, Burmistrov was sent to the AHL instead of being allowed to play in Russia for a more lucrative deal.
 This, along with dissatisfaction with head coach Claude Noel, led him to leave the NHL and sign with Ak Bars Kazan of the KHL.